Not just us, also all the smart people before us, and still with us.

 Starting with the predecessors of the advanced HTCW technology, the over 100 years old Cupola-furnace (what is this?),

-When finishing the development to be market-ready in Arnstadt/Thuringia, incinerators have been rolled out all over Germany.
+When finishing the development market-ready in Arnstadt/Thuringia, incinerators have been rolled out all over Germany.

 Incinerators became cleaner and more efficient and reached the status of a proven technology.

-The stamina of the WES still did not stop to further improve the technology and offering as a solution to more than just the waste issue.
+The stamina of the WES still did not stop to further improve the technology, offering a solution to more than just the waste issue.

 A plant in China allowed us to test and improve the technology, finally leaving “Grandpa Cupola” behind and turned HTCW into a complete new technology,

-reaching a waste-to-electricity efficiency of 31.6%, leaving incinerators behind.
-Plus intrinsic safe regarding environmental toxins, flexible to produce not only electricity but also hydrogen, fuels, fertilizer and even potable water.
+reaching a waste-to-electricity efficiency of over 33% (LHV), leaving incinerators behind.
+Plus HTCW's being intrinsic safe regarding environmental toxins, flexible to produce not only electricity but also hydrogen, fuels, fertilizer and even potable water.
 Safely destroying even the most resistant and toxic waste: tyres, non-recycle plastic, hospital waste including all its organics, bacterias and viruses, and even asbestos turns into harmless silicates in our “HT”-zone = high-temperature 1600°C minimum.

 And the HTCW reactor is cheap!
 It does it all in one reactor only, no moving parts inside, with simple furnace elements.

-Though the reactions in the many zones incorporated into this one reactor are very complex and needs smart simulation and engineering, the reactor itself is easy to build, everywhere on the planet.
+Though the reactions in the many zones incorporated into this one reactor are very complex and need smart simulation and engineering, the reactor itself is easy to build, everywhere on the planet.

 Facing a problem with a highly contaminated scrap metal fraction, engineers were unsure whether to use a cupola-furnace, a metal-recycling furnace.